 "While building a bot, picking the right medium to convey your company’s voice is the first decision you’ll take."

 Building a bot is a fairly new addition on most company’s to-do lists.
-That’s why when you add Voice bots to the mix, things tend to get more confusing.
+That’s why when you add Voice Chatbots to the mix, things tend to get more confusing.

 Instead of simply reacting to market hype, understanding the strengths and weaknesses of each medium (voice, chat or both) will give you the insight needed to build the best experience for your user.